Shimon Sheves: Politics

 Sheves began his political career in local politics on the Golan Heights.
 He was the founder, Secretary and Farm Director of an Afik, Chairman of the Golan Heights Economic Development Company, Chairman of the Golan Heights Settlements Committee and the Deputy to the Head of the Golan Regional Council.

 In 1984, Sheves began his long relationship with Rabin when the latter, then the Minister of Defense of Israel, appointed him as his personal and political assistant.
 Sheves filled that role for six years, and during that time he was in charge of the Jewish settlements on the West Bank and of developing national infrastructure.

 In the second half of the 1980s, Sheves was asked to sit on the board of several governmental companies and national bodies, including Israel Land Administration, Israel Aerospace Industries and Israeli Military Industries.
 He also chaired the committee to advance and integrate the Arab, Bedouin and Druze minorities in the Israeli society.

-Leading up to the 1992 elections, Sheves was appointed to manage the campaign for the Labor Party, headed by Rabin.
+Leading up to the 1992 election, Sheves was appointed to manage the campaign for the Labor Party, headed by Rabin.
 Labor won the most seats in the Knesset in these elections, and Rabin was appointed to form the Israeli government.
 Once Prime Minister he made Sheves Director General of the Prime Minister's Office.

-On November 4, 1995, Prime Minister Rabin was assassinated at the end of a rally in support of the Oslo Accords, dubbed "Yes to Peace, No to Violence".
+On November 4, 1995, Rabin was assassinated at the end of a rally in support of the Oslo Accords, dubbed "Yes to Peace, No to Violence".
 The assassin was Yigal Amir, a radical Jew who opposed the peace process.

 Rabin's funeral was held on November 6, 1995.
 In attendance were representatives from 78 countries, including 23 kings and presidents and 22 prime ministers.
 Shimon Sheves was one of the eulogizers.
 Others were the then-United States President Bill Clinton, the then-Israeli President Ezer Weizman, the then-acting Prime Minister Shimon Peres, King Hussein of Jordan and others.
 After Rabin's murder Sheves decided to quit Israeli politics.

 In the year of 2000 the district court has charged him and sentenced Sheves for two years in prison, one year of parole and 50,000NIS fine.
 Both him and the general attorney has appealed, and in 2003 the supreme court of Israel has cleared his sentence.
-The state had appealed again so the supreme court has charged him on 30/Nov/2004 for breach of trust as a government employee in two separated affairs.
+The state had appealed again so the supreme court has charged him on 30 November 2004 for breach of trust as a government employee in two separated affairs.